TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-decoupled-rendering.md

 It turns out this only worked previously as a side effect of the scroll event.
 It was simple to fix by extending explicitly whenever we move the focus cell to the last row or column.

-As soon as I did that, I realized that my `focusTo` function was now very similar to the `onNameKeyUp` function used to implement the `Scroll To` functionality.
+As soon as I did that, I realized that my `focusTo` function was now very similar to the `onNameKeyUp` function used to implement the "Scroll To" functionality.
 I was able to consolidate the functionality and simplify `onNameKeyUp`.

 ```ts
 function onNameKeyUp(event: React.KeyboardEvent<HTMLInputElement>) {